- Ultra-slim design easy to maneuver and reach out of the way areas

 For all short hair types, floating plates allow you to get in the nooks and crannies where your standard variety can’t reach.
 For shoulder-length hair, you might opt for a broader plate to get the job done quickly.
 If you have a pixie cut, you’ll want to make sure you can easily adjust the heat settings so as not to burn your scalp.

-It’s not a simple choice, but we’ve chosen the BaBylissPRO Nano Titanium Flat Iron as our top favorite.
+It’s not a simple choice, but I’ve chosen the BaBylissPRO Nano Titanium Flat Iron as my top pick.

 The price tag is high but it’s worth it.
 It comes with 50 heat settings and heat-resistant housing to ensure it lasts.
 Three plate sizes all feature the highly sought after titanium material for durability and a smooth outcome.